- We start by working with you to understand your research objectives, identify your target audience and determine which websites or apps to compare.

 Competitive testing will also help you answer the following questions:

-- How does your website compare with other similar websites?
+- How does your website or app compare with other similar websites?

 - What are the strengths and weaknesses of your website compared to other similar websites?